Blinorot/pytorch_project_template/README.md

 The repository is released as a part of the [HSE DLA course](https://github.com/markovka17/dla), however, can easily be adopted for any DL-task.

 This template is the official recommended template for the [EPFL CS-433 ML Course](https://www.epfl.ch/labs/mlo/machine-learning-cs-433/).

+> 📖 **If you use this template in your work, please cite this repository or include a reference.
+Attribution supports the project and encourages continued development.**

 ## Tutorials